What is Abstract Class in Java?

 Human human2 = new Human2();

-In the above example, we have HUMAN as an abstract class that defines the common needs, likes and dislikes of a human.
+In the above example, we have HUMAN as an abstract class that defines a human’s common needs, likes, and dislikes.
 There are different types of humans with different likes and dislikes.
 So every human can provide a specific implementation of what they like.
 That will be specific to them only.

-The main advantage of abstract class is that we have a specific implementation of methods according to a requirement which also leads to reduce redundancy, increases the readability of code, hides the implementation of methods and hence provides partial abstraction.
+The main advantage of abstract class is that we have a specific implementation of methods according to a requirement, which also reduces redundancy, increases the readability of code, hides the implementation of methods, and provides partial abstraction.

 We can have one more example to understand when we should use Abstract classes.

 - We should use abstract class when we want to share common functionality between different classes with specific implementation.

 - In abstract classes, fields should be not static and final; we can also have concrete, private, public and protected methods.